Red-apple-on-black-background

 Someone’s written a social media post that, for whatever reason, has really wound you up.
 And you see red.

-You could scroll on and ignore it, but no. Instead you choose to tackle the OP in the comments.
-Not politely pointing out your different point of view, but angrily and abusively.
+You could scroll on and ignore it, but no. Instead you choose to tackle the OP in the comments with an angry and abusive tirade.

 Maybe you swear like a trooper.
 Or resort to name calling and petty squabbling.
 Maybe you can’t let it lie and keep coming back to land another verbal punch.
 Or your mask slips to reveal an ugly prejudice.